mosaicMK/Script-Packaging-Module/README.md

 This Command uses the famous [ps2exe](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5) script to convert a ps1 file into a exe file

+We have removed the -Extract paramiter from the compiled exe this will help to secure the code

 ### Convert-FileToBase64

 This command will convert a file to base64 code and print the code to a txt file